strimzi/proposals/084-configure-env-vars-based-on-secrets-or-configmaps.md

 In addition, we now have an asymmetry in the Strimzi API design:
 * Users can now use Secrets and Config Maps as volumes in any container.
-* The [external configuration](https://strimzi.io/docs/operators/0.43.0/full/configuring.html#type-ExternalConfiguration-reference) part related to volumes has been deprecated and is planned to be removed in the future (with the v1 CRD API).
+* The [external configuration](https://strimzi.io/docs/operators/0.43.0/full/configuring.html#type-ExternalConfiguration-reference) option for volumes has been deprecated and will be removed with the v1 CRD API.
-* Environment variables in containers (except Kafka Connect and MirrorMaker 2 containers) can be defined only as plain values.
+* Users can set environment variables as plain values in containers, except for Kafka Connect and MirrorMaker 2 containers.
-* Environment variables based on Secrets and Config Maps can be defined for Kafka Connect and MirrorMaker 2 containers in the part of [external configuration](https://strimzi.io/docs/operators/0.43.0/full/configuring.html#type-ExternalConfiguration-reference) related to environment variables.
+* The [external configuration](https://strimzi.io/docs/operators/0.43.0/full/configuring.html#type-ExternalConfiguration-reference) option for environment variables based on Secrets and Config Maps can be defined for Kafka Connect and MirrorMaker 2 containers.
   This part is currently not deprecated and not planned to be removed.

 ## Proposal

 The [`ContainerEnvVar`](https://strimzi.io/docs/operators/latest/full/configuring.html#type-ContainerEnvVar-reference) will be extended to allow creating environment variables from a Secret or ConfigMap.
+This extension will apply to all containers, including Kafka Connect and MirrorMaker 2, replacing the need to use the `ExternalConfiguration` schema for environment variables in these containers.
 To do this, a new field `valueFrom` would be added to this API.
 The `valueFrom` field would be configured together with the existing `value` field as `oneOf` alternatives, so that only one of them can be set.

-The `valueFrom` field will allow to reference a key inside a Secret of Config Map.
+The `valueFrom` field will allow a reference to a key inside a Secret of Config Map.
 This value under this key in the Secret or Config Map would be used as the environment variable in the container.
 Strimzi itself will not directly extrapolate the content of the Secret or Config Map.
 It will configure the container environment variables to reference the Secret or Config Map and leave the extrapolation to Kubernetes.